primetime/node-streammagic/readme.md

 ## What it does
 Stream Magic extends the prototypes of all variable types within Node.JS with a `.toStream()` method, which lets you easily transform objects and variables into streams.

+A safe mode that doesn't extend prototypes is also available.

 #### Installation
 You can install Stream Magic using NPM